FrewtyPebbles/Python-RISC-V-CPU-Emulator/README.md

  * JAL

 ## Testing

-This project contains 6 different testers to ensure each component is individually functional.
-These files perform unit tests, thus validating that each tested method works as intended and may be safely used.
+This project uses the pytest testing framework to perform unit tests to test specific components of the cpu.

 ## Architecture
 ![Diagram for Reference](rv32i_datapath.png)